WPBrowser scaffold WP-CLI command 01

 The first feature I write covers the scaffolding command existence and definition.

-Where wp-cli offers the scaffold plugin-tests command I’d like my package to offer the wpb-scaffold plugin-tests and wpb-scaffold theme-tests commands.
+command I'd like my package to offer the wpb-scaffold plugin-tests

-The first feature is to have the command defined and working and I’m exploring it in a test (features/scaffold-base.feature):
+The first feature is to have the command defined and working and I'm exploring it in a test (features/scaffold-base.feature

 Feature: Test that WPBrowser command exists and can help.